TV Tropes Needs Your Help

 (Sock and Annie laugh at the handkerchief that landed on his face)

-- One of the Bionicle movies dealing the Toa Metru has Toa Vakama mistaking a rampaging herd of Kikanalo (big rhinoceros-like Rahi) for a "bio-quake."
+- BIONICLE 2: Legends of Metru Nui has Toa Vakama mistaking a rampaging herd of Kikanalo (big rhinoceros-like Rahi) for a "bio-quake."